 Check Price - Amazon UKCheck Price - Shop Coffee

-I still have it, it still works absolutely fine though I abused it by attaching a cordless drill to the top of it to turn it into an electric mill, as I was getting fed up of grinding coffee beans manually ;-).
+I still have it, it still works absolutely fine though I abused it by attaching a cordless drill to the top of it to turn it into an electric coffee mill, as I was getting fed up of grinding coffee beans manually ;-).

 Size & Weight: